nanosoftonline/express-ts-joi-swagger/readme.md

 #### Routes
 To create a campaign router file for an Express server, this router file will keep all our campaign routes:

-*A campaign is a series of planned activities or efforts aimed at achieving a specific goal or objective, often used in the context of marketing.*

 In your src directory, create a new folder called routes, and inside this folder create a campaign.ts file.

 ```TypeScript